Recognizing Unseen States of Unknown Objects by Leveraging Knowledge Graphs: Methodology

-In the method that we are proposing, a GNN architecture is incorporated into the classifier that is for trained on seen classes.
+The proposed method leverages GNN training using a visual classifier that is trained on seen state classes as supervision.
 In particular, the last layer of the GNN is designed to have the same size as the last layer of the classifier.
-This enables the GNN to generate semantic embedding features that correspond to all classes, including both seen and unseen classes that will be encountered during the inference phase.
-Subsequently, the semantic embedding features replace the last layer of the classifier, while keeping this layer fixed.
+This enables the GNN to generate semantic embedding features that correspond to all classes, including both seen and unseen classes that will be encountered during inference.
+Subsequently, the semantic embedding features replace the last layer of the classifier while this layer is kept fixed.
 The body of the classifier is then fine-tuned with the training images to optimize the overall model for state recognition.

-The graph neural network that we utilize is the Transformer Graph Convolutional network (Tr-GCN)\cite{nayak:tmlr22} which is capable of combining input sets non-linearly by utilizing multilayer perceptrons and self-attention.
-Overall, we experimented with four different architectural frameworks.
-Further details are provided in \autoref{sec:abl} and in the supplementary material.
-We leverage the aforementioned property of Tr-GCN to train a permutation invariant non-linear aggregator that captures the intricate structure of a common sense knowledge graph.
-Tr-GCN is an inductive model that learns node representations by aggregating local neighborhood features.
-This allows the learned model to make predictions on new graph structures without retraining, rendering it well-suited for zero-shot learning.
-It is worth noting that a similar network architecture has been effectively employed for zero-shot object classification~\cite{nayak:tmlr22}.
+Overall, we experimented with four different model architectures and opted for the Transformer Graph Convolutional network (Tr-GCN)~\cite{nayak:tmlr22}.
+Further details are provided in Section~\ref{sec:abl} and the supplementary material of this work.
+The Tr-GCN mode is capable of combining input sets non-linearly by utilizing multilayer perceptrons and self-attention.
+Tr-GCN refers to an inductive model that can learn node representations by aggregating local neighborhood features allowing the trained model to make predictions on new graph structures without retraining.
+We leverage the aforementioned property of the Tr-GCN to train a permutation invariant non-linear aggregator that captures the intricate structure of a common sense knowledge graph.